Tarryn

 “Tarryn has so much to give, so it’s simply been a matter of creating opportunities for her to get to know people and give her a chance to shine,” explains Amanda.

-Both Shelly and Tarryn went to the first session, and Tarryn – proving unafraid to sing in front of strangers off the cuff – got up and sung a song.
+Both Shelly and Tarryn went to the first session, and Tarryn – proving unafraid to sing in front of strangers off the cuff – got up and sang a song.
 It must have gone down a treat, because afterwards the club president invited Tarryn to sing at the 2024 Taranaki Music Festival.

 “The country music club is really good fun and it’s nice to be around other music-lovers.
 I’m looking forward to the festival – I think it’ll be awesome,” says Tarryn.